josevictor1/josevictor1/README.md

 ### Hello there 👋!
-My name is José Victor, welcome to my GitHub profile 🤓!
+My name is José Victor, welcome to my GitHub profile!

 ### Contact 👤:
 <a href="https://www.linkedin.com/in/jose-victor-pereira-costa/">